Here are some tips on what to bring / wear and how to prepare for a protest that has the potential to escalate to a rebellion.

 legal aid set up and a contact that is not participating that can hold bail, has your emergency contact info etc.

 your inhaler, epipen, insulin or other medication if you require

 several days of your prescription medication and doctor's note in case of arrest

 menstrual pads, if needed.
 Avoid using tampons--if you're arrested you may not have a chance to change it (tampons left in more than six hours increase your risk of developing toxic shock syndrome)

 Once under arrest avoid violence.
 Join an affinity group.
 Abide by guidelines. leave illegal things home.
+What to wear

 comfortable, protective shoes that you can run in